mxkh/symfony_docker/README.md

 In the following chapters, we will configure a basic Symfony application from scratch.

 ### Docker sync
-So, first, we need to install docker-sync
+So, firstly, we need to install docker-sync

 `gem install docker-sync` - more details about installation on your system you can read in the official [Wiki](https://github.com/EugenMayer/docker-sync/wiki/1.-Installation) page.